sourcefrenchy/sharesecret/README.md

 ## Overview

 This Go-based web service is designed for securely sharing secrets in a one-time, secure manner.
-It leverages the Age encryption tool for robust encryption, providing a unique blend of security and simplicity.
-Ideal for learning Go and secure communication principles, this project includes basic captcha support for additional security, with an option to bypass captcha for specific IP addresses.
+It leverages the Age encryption tool and includes basic captcha support for additional security, with an option to bypass captcha for specific IP addresses.
+I was a great way to learn more about Golang.

 ## Key Features